flame-engine/flame/doc/box2d.md

 # Box2D

-Although Flame does not implement Box2d itself, it bundles a forked port of the Java Box2d to Dart by Google.
+Although Flame does not fully implement Box2d itself, it bundles a forked and refactored port of the Java Box2d to Dart by Google.

-The source of the bundled box2d on Flame can be found [here](https://github.com/flame-engine/box2d.dart).
+The source of the box2d version that Flame can use can be found [here](https://github.com/flame-engine/box2d.dart).

 To use Box2D in your game you should add flame_box2d to your pubspec.yaml, which can be seen in the examples.